 The Drake curriculum seeks to provide a meaningful liberal arts education that prepares students for their lives after Drake.
 This is inseparable from a commitment to diversity, equity, and inclusion and as such, they are integrated into our curriculum at multiple points

 The Areas of Inquiry requirements are designed to provide students with a solid introduction to a variety of intellectual fields and a diversity of learning experiences.

-Bulldog Foundations is a one-credit hour course that helps students explore concepts and develop skills that are crucial for development of meaningful personal lives, professional accomplishments, and responsible global citizenship.
+BLUEprint for Success is a one-credit hour course for all entering first year students to build community, while exploring concepts and develop skills crucial for development of meaningful personal lives, professional accomplishments, and responsible global citizenship.

 If you have experienced sexual or interpersonal misconduct, please know that there are people here who can support you and provide you with resources to help you make informed choices.